 In line with our commitment to the environment and corporate responsibility, at Calidad Pascual we have decided to calculate the corporate carbon footprint so we can use this information to set emission reduction objectives, identify opportunities for improvement in the efficiency of our operations and demonstrate consistency with the responsible leadership policies that we are putting into practice, both internally and externally.

 This initiative also presents important synergies with certain priorities of the company in this area, such as sustainable mobility and energy efficiency.

-*83% of scope 3 emissions correspond to the supply of raw materials and the distribution of the final product.
+*Within scope 3 emissions, 66% correspond to the supply of raw materials and the distribution of the end product.